NTNUSecurity/2021-cockpit-suricata/README.md

 # Running eslint

-Cockpit Starter Kit uses [ESLint](https://eslint.org/) to automatically check JavaScript code style in `.js` and `.jsx` files.
+Cockpit-suricata uses [ESLint](https://eslint.org/) to automatically check JavaScript code style in `.js` and `.jsx` files.

 The linter is executed within every build as a webpack preloader.